Types of Financial Aid and how The Berea Tuition Scholarship is covered

-Tuition – After all federal, state, institutional, and private grants have been awarded, a Tuition Scholarship is awarded through Berea College to fund the remaining cost of tuition.
+Tuition Promise Scholarship – After all federal, state, institutional, and private grants have been awarded, a Tuition Scholarship is awarded through Berea College to fund the remaining cost of tuition.
 Although, some families and students may help pay for meals, housing, and fees, this is not considered payment toward tuition.
 Therefore the tuition tax credit cannot be taken on federal income taxes.

 Federal Work Study – The amount of money earned for the hours worked in your labor position throughout the academic year.
 You must demonstrate need as determined by the FAFSA to qualify for Federal Work Study.

 Institutional Work Study – This would be awarded to students who do not demonstrate enough need to qualify for Federal Work Study, or work in areas where Federal Work Study can not be paid.
 This is the actual amount of money earned for the hours worked in a labor position throughout the academic year.

-Kentucky Educational Excellence Scholarship (KEES) – The KEES is awarded to Kentucky high school graduates and is based on their high school grade point average.
+Kentucky Educational Excellence Scholarship (KEES) – KEES is awarded to Kentucky high school graduates and is based on their high school grade point average.
 Awards range from $50.00 to $2,500.00.
 The amount awarded is dependent upon criteria determined by the Kentucky Higher Education Assistance Authority.
 For more information on the KEES program, visit www.kheaa.com.
 Students must maintain a certain GPA to renew each year.

 Labor Grant – To assist with the tuition, all students are awarded a Labor Grant .
 This year’s labor grant is $6,000.

 Pell Grant – A Federal Pell Grant, unlike a loan, does not have to be repaid.
 Generally, Pell Grants are awarded only to undergraduate students who have not earned a bachelor’s or professional degree.
 The Pell Grant is based on need, as determined by the FAFSA.
 Currently, awards can range from $600 –$5,775 per year.